CalumForsterDev/2DmultiplayerWebgame/README.md

 Programmed using the Phaser.io game engine.

 Use an nginx server to serve files and let the server focus on broadcasting players data.

+TODO:
+	add objects to drop down to help other peopl up add voice chat
+	add a way to add your face